zhu-xlab/M3R-CR/baselines/GLF-CR/README.md

 ```

 ## Get Started
-You can download the pretrained model from [It will be will be released soon] and put it in './cpkg'.
+You can download the pretrained model from [It will be released soon] and put it in './cpkg'.

 Use the following command to test the neural network:
 ```